SimonMoynihan33/optin-page/README.md

 - **Secret Keys & API Keys** are stored in environment variables.
 - **Django Debug Mode** is disabled in production.
 - **CSRF Protection** is enabled.

-## Future Enhancements
-- Add an admin panel to view signups within Django.
-- Implement A/B testing for different landing page versions.
-- Improve the design with additional animations and visuals.
-- **Automated Ping Bot:** Create a script or use an external service (e.g., UptimeRobot, a simple cron job, or a lightweight serverless function) to periodically ping the site.
-This prevents Render’s long reboot times due to inactivity, ensuring a more seamless user experience.
-- **Advanced Analytics Integration:** Implement Google Analytics or a privacy-focused alternative like Plausible to track user interactions.
-- **Dark Mode Support:** Add a toggle to switch between light and dark themes dynamically.
-- **Email Customization:** Allow users to choose the type of content they receive upon sign-up.
-- **Multilingual Support:** Offer translations for different languages to expand the audience reach.

 ## Testing
 Testing was carried out in my [TESTING.md file](/TESTING.md)